ecoacoustics/website/content/resources/use-cases/gdm/index.md

 annotated on the [Ecosounds](https://www.ecosounds.org/) website (project:
 "Cunnamulla").

-Figure 1 Study site locations represented by pins (yellow: new regrowth, green: intermediate regrowth, red: old growth).
-Inset map of Australia indicates location of the study area.
+{{% figure src="./GDM_fig1.jpg" caption="Figure 1: Study site locations represented by pins (yellow: new regrowth, green: intermediate regrowth, red: old growth).
+Inset map of Australia indicates location of the study area." width="100%"%}}

 For the current project, we demonstrate how an existing annotated acoustic dataset, along with study site environmental data, can be used to model